A Broadband DLCZ Quantum Memory in Room-Temperature Atoms: Results

-Time bandwidth product is the key figure of merit of quantum memory endowed with the capacity of synchronisation.
-This parameter sets the limit of times that we can synchronise within the lifetime of stored correlations.
-We measure $g_{S\text{-}AS}^{(2)} $ as a function of storage time, see Figure\,4a.
-The data is fitted with the form $g_{S\text{-}AS}^{(2)}=1+C/(1+At^2+Bt)$ where $At^2$ results from atomic random motion \cite{Zhao2009}, and $Bt$ is a correction term that reflects the effect of the background noise.
+The time bandwidth product is a key figure of merit of quantum memory endowed with the capacity of synchronisation.
+This parameter sets the limit of the times that we can synchronise within the lifetime of stored correlations.
+We measure $g_{\rm S\text{-}AS}^{(2)} $ as a function of storage time, see Figure\,4a.
+The data is fitted with the form $g_{\rm S\text{-}AS}^{(2)}=1+C/(1+At^2+Bt)$ where $At^2$ results from atomic random motion \cite{Zhao2009}, and $Bt$ is a correction term that reflects the effect of the background noise of write and read light (see Supplementary Table 2 and Note 6 in Supplementary Information for more details).
 The lifetime is defined with the cross-correlation dropping to 1/e, which is found to reach 800\,ns, see Figure 4a.
-The fitting function reveals our storage time is mainly determined by the time for the atoms propagating through the interaction region.
-Through enlarging the mode field of both the write/read pulse, we achieve to prolong the lifetime to 1400\,ns and obtain a time bandwidth product up to 1400.
-We also observe a higher cross-correlation of 28 and being higher than 2 until time delay is 6000\,ns.
+The fitting function reveals that at this stage the lifetime is limited by the nonzero background of address light and the motion induced loss of atoms.
+Through enlarging the mode field of both the write/read pulse, we achieve a prolonged lifetime to 1400\,ns and obtain a time bandwidth product up to 700, see Figure 4b.
+We also observe a higher cross-correlation of up to 28 and being higher than 2 until time delay is 6000\,ns.

-Further promotions of this quantum memory performance can be made for more challenging applications\cite{Sangouard2011}.
-Our current heralding efficiency conditional on registering a Stokes photon is around 10\%, which is obtained by directly dividing correlated photon pair coincidence by Stokes photons counts and total detection efficiency of anti-Stokes photons.
-This method may underestimate genuine retrieval efficiency and therefore set a lower bound.
-However, we would like not to derive a retrieval efficiency by subtracting noise and mismatched part, since the heralding efficiency reflects real capacity of quantum memory in terms of applications.